 - Loads must be secured.
 A secured load is a load of material that has been tied, tarped, secured or covered in the vehicle in a manner that will prevent any material from leaving the vehicle while the vehicle is in motion.
 Any vehicle arriving at a public or private transfer station or landfill in King County with unsecured loads can be charged an unsecured load fee of $25.

 Many private companies accept other types of yard waste including brush, trees, stumps, landclearing debris and untreated wood.
 These items are also recycled into valuable compost.
 Some companies can pick up materials on the job site and/or provide containers for larger jobs.
 Others have facilities where materials can be dropped off by the customer.
 Visit the What do I do with…?
 Web site for a complete list of private sector companies that will accept your yard waste for recycling.

 Compost in Your Backyard

 Turn some of your yard waste into valuable compost to use in your garden beds.
-Compost also supports the soil food web, which filters air and water as it percolates through, supports healthy plant roots and traps pollutants such as heavy metals and pesticides.
+Compost also supports the soil food web (external), which filters air and water as it percolates through, supports healthy plant roots and traps pollutants such as heavy metals and pesticides.
 Healthy soil is the first step of the popular five-step natural yard care program.

 top of page